Bjallzz/CloudArchitecture/README.md

 # CloudArchitecture

-Repository holds exercises from the course "Cloud Architecture and Virtualization" from 3rd semester of 2nd cycle studies
+Repository contains exercises from the course "Cloud Architecture and Virtualization" from 3rd semester of 2nd cycle studies